Brikaa/security-assignment-2/report/report.md

 ### Fix explanation

 In `balance.jsp`, if the requested account is not an account of the user, show the details of the user's first account instead.
-Moreover, change `DBUtil.getAccount()` and its usages to take the username of the target user and filter the queried data accordingly.
+Moreover, change `DBUtil.getAccount()` and its usages to take the username of the target user and filter the queried data accordingly (this will fix multiple other vulnerabilities below).

 ### Fix patch